Help-to-Save savings scheme

 - be receiving universal credit and have earned income of at least 16 hours a week at the National Living Wage (from 1 April 2023, this is equivalent to £722.45 a month) in your previous assessment period.

-One of the conditions must be met on the day you apply for the Help-to-Save account (and also on the day the application is accepted).
+One of these conditions must be met on the day you apply for the Help-to-Save account (and also on the day the application is accepted).
 Once the account is open, it does not matter if you later cease to be eligible, though there are certain restrictions if you later leave the UK.

 Therefore, if your circumstances have changed due to the coronavirus pandemic and you become eligible to open an account – for example, you have started to claim universal credit and you have earned income over the minimum threshold – then you may wish to open an account while you can.
 You can keep the account open for four years even if your financial circumstances improve and you no longer need to claim benefits.

 It is not possible to open a joint Help-to-Save account.
 If you and your partner each meet the conditions relating to tax credits through a joint claim, then you may each open an individual Help-to-Save account.
 This means you could get bonuses of up to £2,400 between you.